First metal gig of the year for us and WHAT A GIG!

 TREPANERINGSRITALEN kicked his set off at 19:30 and immedietaly filled the room with a cold, frightening atmosphere.
 Thomas Ekelund grunted his distorted vocals with a sack over his head that perfectly enhanced the dark otherworldy feel that he created with his black industrial noise.
 During the 30 minute long set we got an insight into the mind of madman, and had a glimpse of dead industrial nihil.
 His hypnotic loops and the ever mutating syth lines combined with the percussions made us feel like part of a ritual and was truly a psychedelic experience for the fans of Noise and Dark Ambient music.

-This is the third time BATUSHKA played in London in a fairly short period of time, and but they still managed to pull a massive crowd.
+This is the third time BATUSHKA have played in London in a fairly short period of time, and but they still managed to pull a massive crowd.
 And there is a reason for it.
 The stage set up with the candles, and icons, the colours, the frankincense are all a part of the unique and timeless world they create.
 Starting off with the intro of Litany I: Purification, they set the tone of what was to come on this journey.
-Full bodied guitartones varied with melancholic acoustic parts and gregorian chant made us long after an unknow corner of time.
-Although they have only releashed one album so far (which they showcased wholly), their music feels strongly established and refined.
-Their whole image with the faces covered and the ritual robes they were wearing made their performance very theatrical and they delivered their set flowlessly.
+Full bodied guitar tones varied with melancholic acoustic parts and gregorian chant made us long after an unknown corner of time.
+Although they have only released one album so far (which they showcased wholly), their music feels strongly established and refined.
+Their whole image with the faces covered and the ritual robes they were wearing made their performance very theatrical and they delivered their set flawlessly.

 However, I felt the end of the set somewhat ‘rushed’ and perhaps unexpected, but this could simply be due to me enjoying this gig so much, that I wished it went on forever…